quieoo/lmpthash/README.md

 Clone the repository with

 	git clone --recursive https://github.com/quieoo/lmpthash.git

-If you have cloned the repository **without** `--recursive`, be sure you pull the dependencies with the following command before
-compiling:

-    git submodule update --init --recursive

 To compile the code for a release environment (see file `CMakeLists.txt` for the used compilation flags), it is sufficient to do the following: